Grand Duke Alexander Alexandrovich of Russia

 Grand Duke Alexander's father was heir apparent to the Russian throne as the eldest living son of Emperor Alexander II of Russia.
 The Grand Duke was Alexander and Marie's second child, second son, and the younger brother of the future Emperor Nicholas II.

-He died of bacterial meningitis in 1870, one month before his first birthday.
+Alexander died of bacterial meningitis in 1870, one month before his first birthday.
 Following his death, his mother wrote to her own mother, Queen Louise of Denmark: "The doctors maintain he did not suffer, but we suffered terribly to see and hear him."
-The only photo taken of the Grand Duke, was taken posthumously.
+The only photo taken of the Grand Duke was taken posthumously.

-Sergei D. Sheremetev, the adjutant to Tsarevich Alexander, accompanied the body on horseback to the Peter and Paul Fortress.
-Alexander Alexandrovich was buried in the northern nave of the Peter and Paul Cathedral in a white marble sarcophagus.
+Sergey Sheremetev, the adjutant to Tsarevich Alexander, accompanied the body on horseback to the Peter and Paul Fortress.
+The grand duke was buried in the northern nave of the Peter and Paul Cathedral in a white marble sarcophagus.